Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “Let’s do this!”
 “This one's ours!”
 “Don’t mess this up.”

 Fat Beach Ball was a gas giant, and its horizontal stripes and enormous vortices were reminiscent of Jupiter, another planet from another time.
 The ship traversed its northern hemisphere, staying 30 kilometers above the 1 ATM level.
 However, referencing sea level to that was only for the sake of convenience—it wasn't the ship's point of departure.
+It hadn’t ascended from below but descended from space.

-Despite 6500 years removed from Earth, human culture continued to pass down fishing.
+Fishing.
+A hook and line on a reel.
+Despite 6500 years away from Earth, human cultures continued to pass down fishing.

 Then the last question: who would cast the reel?